dhellmann/pymotw/PyMOTW/bz2/index.rst

 The center column of numbers in the output of the script is the size in bytes of the files produced.
 As you see, for this input data, the higher compression values do not always pay off in decreased storage space for the same input data.
-Results will vary, of course.
+Results will vary for other inputs.

 ::